Day 1: Cusco – Pitumarca – Qesuno – Kayrawiry Lake.

 - First aid kit: band aids, moleskin, etc

 WHAT TO PUT IN YOUR BACKPACK FOR THE AUSANGATE TREK?

 We highly recommend a small backpack 30 to 40L for hiking in the day.
-A big backpack will not be allowed into Machu Picchu.
 The remainder of your belongings will be in your duffel bag at camp.